Geotechnical engineering: History

 Humans have historically used soil as a material for flood control, irrigation purposes, burial sites, building foundations, and construction materials for buildings.
 Dykes, dams, and canals dating back to at least 2000 BCE—found in parts of ancient Egypt, ancient Mesopotamia, the Fertile Crescent, and the early settlements of Mohenjo Daro and Harappa in the Indus valley—provide evidence for early activities linked to irrigation and flood control.
 As cities expanded, structures were erected and supported by formalized foundations.
 The ancient Greeks notably constructed pad footings and strip-and-raft foundations.
 Until the 18th century, however, no theoretical basis for soil design had been developed, and the discipline was more of an art than a science, relying on experience.

-Several foundation-related engineering problems, such as the Leaning Tower of Pisa, prompted scientists to begin taking a more scientific-based approach to examining the subsurface.
+Several foundation-related engineering problems, such as the Leaning Tower of Pisa, prompted scientists to begin taking a more scientific approach to examining the subsurface.
 The earliest advances occurred in the development of earth pressure theories for the construction of retaining walls.
 Henri Gautier, a French royal engineer, recognized the "natural slope" of different soils in 1717, an idea later known as the soil's angle of repose.
 Around the same time, a rudimentary soil classification system was also developed based on a material's unit weight, which is no longer considered a good indication of soil type.

 The application of the principles of mechanics to soils was documented as early as 1773 when Charles Coulomb, a physicist and engineer, developed improved methods to determine the earth pressures against military ramparts.
 Coulomb observed that, at failure, a distinct slip plane would form behind a sliding retaining wall and suggested that the maximum shear stress on the slip plane, for design purposes, was the sum of the soil cohesion, $c$, and friction $\sigma\,\!$ $\tan(\phi\,\!)$, where $\sigma\,\!$ is the normal stress on the slip plane and $\phi\,\!$ is the friction angle of the soil.
 By combining Coulomb's theory with Christian Otto Mohr's 2D stress state, the theory became known as Mohr-Coulomb theory.
 Although it is now recognized that precise determination of cohesion is impossible because $c$ is not a fundamental soil property, the Mohr-Coulomb theory is still used in practice today.